 A visit to Surrey Sculpture Park is one of the quirkier family days out near Farnham.
 Where else could you find 650 art pieces in an arboretum?

 Furthermore, the art comes in all sizes, big and small.
 It’s very contemporary and fun, making it ideal for kids.
 Nothing is off limits, so expect to find trees made of old boots, giant bronze bugs and lots of skeletons!

-It’s a pretty walk to reach the abbey and on a good day, you can take a picnic.
+It’s a pretty walk to Waverley Abbey and on a sunny day, you can take a picnic.
 Plus admission to Waverley Abbey is free.

 North Downs Way

-Another of the great family days out in Farnham for animal lovers is a trip to Birdworld.
-Not far from Alice Holt, Birdworld is the UK’s biggest bird park.
 As well as over 600 birds, children can enjoy the animal farm and the Underwater World Aquarium.
-There is also a chance to see the birds in action at the flying displays.
+You’ll also have the chance to see the birds in action at the flying displays.